Documentary Film Institute

-The Documentary Film Institute (or DOCFilm), is an independent organization within San Francisco State University that is dedicated to support non-fiction cinema by promoting documentary films and filmmakers and producing films on socially and culturally important topics which deserve wider recognition.
-The director is Soumyaa Kapil Behrens, a professor in the cinema department at SFSU.
+The Documentary Film Institute (also known as the Doc Film Institute or DocFilm), is an independent organization within San Francisco State University (SFSU) that is dedicated to support non-fiction cinema by promoting documentary films and filmmakers and producing films on socially and culturally important topics which deserve wider recognition.
 It is situated within the College of Liberal & Creative Arts at San Francisco State University, with access to a broad cross-section of educational institutions in San Francisco and the Bay Area.
 It is a resource for undergraduate and graduate students studying film in the area as well as faculty interested in the artistic and politic dimensions of documentary cinema.

 History

-Founded in 2005 by SFSU Cinema Department Chair and veteran film producer Stephen Ujlaki, DOCFilm organized thematic festivals, premieres, individual film exhibitions, tributes and pre-launch activities which brought national and international films and filmmakers to a broad base of people as well as producing original feature films.
-Tom Luddy, co-founder of Telluride and renowned producer, served as Docfilm’s creative curator.
-During his tenure DOCFilm promoted the work of emerging and established documentary filmmakers through tributes and annual thematic festivals.
-DOCFilm did the west coast premiers of acclaimed films like Darwin's Nightmare and Grizzly Man.
+The institute was founded in 2005 by SFSU Cinema Department Chair Stephen Ujlaki.
+Tom Luddy, co-founder of the Telluride Film Festival, served as its creative curator.

-In 2006, the Doc Film Institute launched Oscar Docs (2006–09, 2011), an annual three-day festival of the Academy Award-nominated short and feature documentaries, featuring introductions and Q&As by many of the nominated filmmakers.
-The event is open to general public.
+In its early years DocFilm organized thematic festivals, premieres, tributes and film exhibitions that brought national and international filmmakers to Bay Area audiences, and gave the west coast premieres of acclaimed documentaries such as Darwin's Nightmare and Grizzly Man.
+In 2006 it launched Oscar Docs (2006–09, 2011), an annual three-day festival of the Academy Award-nominated short and feature documentaries, featuring introductions and Q&As by many of the nominated filmmakers.
+That same year it mounted "Leacock/Pennebaker: Pioneers of Cinema Vérité", a tribute to Direct Cinema filmmakers Richard Leacock and D. A. Pennebaker, held March 2–5, 2006 at the de Young Museum's Koret Auditorium and the Castro Theatre, with both filmmakers appearing in person.

-In 2011, film critic and theoretician Bill Nichols became chair of the advisory committee.
+Ujlaki left SFSU in 2010 to become Dean of the School of Film and Television at Loyola Marymount University.
+In 2011, film critic Bill Nichols became chair of the advisory committee.
+The current director is Soumyaa Kapil Behrens, a professor in the Cinema Department at SFSU.

 Productions

-DOCFilm produces films which provide a deeper introspection of a wide range of socio-cultural topics.
+DocFilm produces films which provide a deeper introspection of a wide range of socio-cultural topics.
 Institute staff work with professional filmmakers, some of whom are Cinema Department faculty at San Francisco State University.
-State students benefit from working as interns on these films.
+Students benefit from working as interns on these films.
 Its productions include the following films:

-Cachao: Uno mas (2008)
+Cachao: Uno Más (2008)

-Produced by DOCFilm founder Stephen Ujlaki along with Andy Garcia and Tom Luddy, DOCFilm's inaugural film is a tribute to Afro-Cuban musician Israel "Cachao" López.
-It was the result of a collaborative effort between professional filmmakers and Cinema Department students.
-It premiered at the San Francisco International Film Festival (2008), and was selected by festivals worldwide.
-In 2010 it premiered in the PBS series "American Masters".
+DocFilm's inaugural production, Cachao: Uno Más, is a tribute to the Afro-Cuban musician Israel "Cachao" López.
+It was produced by Ujlaki together with Andy García and Tom Luddy, and made by professional filmmakers working alongside Cinema Department students.
+The film premiered at the 2008 San Francisco International Film Festival, screened at festivals worldwide, and was broadcast in 2010 in the PBS series American Masters.

-Chang Dai-chien in California (2011)
+Chang Dai-chien in California (2013)

-This 23-minute film pays tribute to the 20th-century Chinese master painter Chang Dai-chien.
-The painter was filmed by Art historian Michael Sullivan in 1967.
-This footage was acquired by San Francisco State University who used the footage to create the documentary.
+This 23-minute film pays tribute to the 20th-century Chinese master painter Chang Dai-chien, who was filmed by the art historian Michael Sullivan in 1967.
+San Francisco State University acquired the footage from Sullivan and used it to create the documentary, which had its public American premiere in 2013.